Business Risks

 Risk Scenarios

-This Risk Category consists of the following sub-categories: Capital Structure, Accounting & Reporting, Liquidity & Credit, Revenue Cycle, and Tax.
-Foreign currency exchange rate fluctuations present significant exposure.
-We hedge against foreign currency-denominated transactions, but business performance can potentially be adversely affected by a strong yen and positively affected by a weak yen.
+• Foreign currency exchange rate fluctuations may present significant exposure.
+The Group hedges against foreign currency-denominated transactions, but business performance can potentially be adversely affected by a strong yen and positively affected by a weak yen.

 • Tax burden may increase through changes in applicable tax laws or interpretations across global jurisdictions.
 Deferred tax asset valuations may require reassessment due to changing business conditions or organizational restructuring.